Edward Olivares Player Props: Royals vs. Rays

 Edward Olivares At The Plate

-- Olivares has 10 doubles, four triples, five home runs and 11 walks while hitting .247.
+- Olivares is batting .247 with 10 doubles, four triples, five home runs and 11 walks.

-- Olivares has reached base via a hit in 35 games this season (of 56 played), and had multiple hits in 10 of those games.
+- In 62.5% of his 56 games this season, Olivares has picked up at least one hit.
+He's also had 10 multi-hit games.

-- He has hit a long ball in 8.9% of his games this year, and 2.3% of his trips to the plate.
+- He has hit a long ball in five games this season (8.9%), homering in 2.3% of his plate appearances.

-- Olivares has driven in a run in 11 games this year (19.6%), including one multiple-RBI game.
+- Olivares has driven in a run in 11 games this season (19.6%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.